bdmendes/smockito/README.md

     assert(repository.getWith("john", "doe") == User("johndoe"))
 ```

-You may reason about the method interactions with `calls` and `times`.
-If the arguments are not needed, `times` is more efficient.
+You may reason about method interactions with `calls` and `times`.
+If arguments are not needed, `times` is more efficient.

 ```scala
     assert(repository.calls(it.getWith) == List(("john", "doe")))